Citizenship – for stateless children born in Sweden

 • you as the parent/legal guardian must be able to pay by card.

 Children 12 and up must sign the notification with an e-identification.
-If the child (12 or older) does not have an e-identification, you need to apply for citizenship by form.
+If the child (12 or older) does not have an e-identification, you need to submit a form.

 This applies to those who are